Course Notes - Jim Fawcett

 Course Handouts

 You will find a collection of directories on the college server to provide access for current and former students to selected notes, references, and code.
-Be warned that the code is discussed in class and much of it will have meaning, only to that class.
+Be warned that the code was discussed in class and much of it will have meaning, only to that class.
 However, feel free to browse, and download anything you wish: Handouts.
 You will find links and descriptions of much of the code here.
+These folders have more content than a simple directory organization can properly support.
+This site is trying to provide a grand scheme for improved accessibility.
+The site is now in its twentyth year and its contents and structure are reasonably current.

-Master's Projects and Theses
+Internships and Master's Theses

 Research and Development